sorydima/Flutter-Keyboard-Shortcuts/README.md

       ),
 ```

-If globalShortcuts is set to true, user can use Home Button to go on Homepage, up and down button to go on top or bottom of the page and escape to go on last page
+If globalShortcuts is set to true, user can use Home Button to go on Homepage, up and down button to go on top or bottom of the page and escape to go on last page.
 ```dart
     KeyBoardShortcuts(
         globalShortcuts: true,